gustavostuff/ppux/README.md

 }
 ```

-`romColors[row][col]` stores ROM addresses for each palette slot.
-The first column is the universal background color, susually one single "shared" ROM address.
+So each `romColors[row][col]` stores a ROM address for a given palette color.
+The first column is the universal background color, usually one single "shared" ROM address.

 ### Window references between entries